 Step 2 - Checkout

-The second step is called Checkout and allows the customer to choose a payment method for their purchase.
+The second step is the checkout step where the customer can choose a payment method for their purchase.

-In the checkout step, you can collect payments from your customer.
-The process can be done by forwarding the customer to your payment provider's payment page to hand over the payment.
-You can also use a Server 2 Server setup also known as a Payment gateway to collect payments directly from within your checkout widget.
+In this step, you can collect payments from your customer.
+The process can be done by forwarding your customer to your payment provider's payment page to hand over the payment.
+You can also use a Server 2 Server setup, also known as a Payment gateway, to collect payments directly from within your checkout widget.

 The widget for this step is called Checkout.